``Parallel or'' is a classic idiom of parallel programming. The ``parallel or'' operation executes two

 and returns the disjunction of their publications as soon as possible.

-If one of the expressions publishes true
+If one of the expressions publishes true, then the disjunction is true,

 so it is not necessary to wait for the other expression to publish a value.